YubicoLabs/yed-spoke-example/docs/docs/catalog.md

 Note that country code must be the 2 character ISO country code.
 These values can either be found on the internet, or you can call the [`GET /countries`](https://console.yubico.com/apidocs/#tag/countries/operation/ListCountries) endpoint on the YubiEnterprise Delivery API.

 Also the region (state) field is only required for orders made to the US and Canada.
-Please ensure that you use the 2 character USPS code, which can be found [here](https://console.yubico.com/help/api-req.html#id4)
+Please ensure that you use the 2 character USPS codes, which can be found [here](https://console.yubico.com/help/api-req.html#id4)

 :::